benshimonz/V1/README.md

 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal tag, or a _distinct_ aggregation of any tag
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the aggregator (in a previous filtering step) or right of the '→' entity

-- For each assignment to the '←' entity: _at_ is an optional attribute tag - equal to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
+- For each assignment to the '←' entity: _at_ is an optional aggregation tag - equal to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern. _at_ is set as a calculated property of the '←' assignment.
 - An optional condition on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
-- A condition, an attribute tag, or both - must be presented
+- A condition, an aggregation tag, or both - must be presented

 _**Q116:** Any person who owns horses of no more than 3 colors_